dftbplus/skpar/docs/source/index.rst

 ..
-SKOPT documentation master file, created by sphinx-quickstart on Tue Dec 27 01:30:55 2016.
+SKPAR documentation master file, created by sphinx-quickstart on Tue Dec 27 01:30:55 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SKOPT's documentation!
+Welcome to SKPAR's documentation!
 =================================

-SKOPT is a parameter-optimisation framework for the Density Functional Tight-Binding (DFTB) theory.
+SKPAR is a parameter-optimisation framework for the Density Functional Tight-Binding (DFTB) theory.

 .. _Python: http://www.python.org